Polish PM in quarantine after contact with COVID-19 | Health

 Polish PM in quarantine after contact with COVID-19

-Polish Prime Minister Mateusz Morawiecki has gone into quarantine after he had contact with a person who has tested positive for COVID-19, he said on Tuesday.
+Polish Prime Minister Mateusz Morawiecki said on Tuesday he had gone into quarantine after coming into contact with a person who tested positive for COVID-19.

 - READ MORE ON: